Guobower/opencams/README.md

 ## Introduction

-This module aims to implement a real estate listing site with back-office support for the sales team.
+This module aims to implement a real estate platform that will be extensible in many different real estate modules:

 The module structure will have 2 modules, one for opensource version and other for paid.

 ## Data Model